yugabyte/yugabyte-db/src/yb/yql/pgwrapper/ysql_migrations/README.md

 and `UPDATE` with great care, as they weren't tested to work as expected.
 Also, don't forget to explicitly specify `pg_catalog` schema everywhere where it's appropriate.

-Note that Yugabyte doesn't support nested transactions, and DDL are performed outside of the current transaction.
+Note that YugabyteDB doesn't support nested transactions, and DDL are performed outside of the current transaction.
 If you want to mix and match DDLs and DML statements, you have to separate them and use explicit `BEGIN`/`COMMIT`s - this will disable automatic transaction wrapping by libpq and will make DDL changes visible to DML.